-NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of National Research Corporation will be held on Wednesday, May 18, 2022, at 3:00 P.M., Central Time, via the Internet at www.virtualshareholdermeeting.com/nrc2022, for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Shareholders of National Research Corporation will be held on Thursday, May 11, 2023, at 3:00 P.M., Central Time, via the Internet at www.virtualshareholdermeeting.com/NRC2023, for the following purposes:

-1. To elect two directors to hold office until the 2025 annual meeting of shareholders and until their successors are duly elected and qualified.
+1. To elect two directors to hold office until the 2026 annual meeting of shareholders and until their successors are duly elected and qualified.

-2. To ratify the appointment of KPMG LLP as our independent registered public accounting firm for 2022.
+2. To ratify the appointment of KPMG LLP as our independent registered public accounting firm for 2023.

-3. To conduct an advisory vote to approve the compensation of our named executive officers as disclosed in the accompanying proxy statement.
+3. To conduct a non-binding, advisory vote to approve the compensation of our named executive officers as disclosed in the accompanying proxy statement.